310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 {% endbubble %}

 {% bubble Midori %}
-*Exactly*!
-He loves muscle building, yet he’s doing stretches on the show!
+*Exactly!* He loves muscle building, yet he’s doing stretches on the show!
 And pulling a muscle during stretches makes absolutely no sense, which is just beyond perfection…!

 —Um, huh?